 Shipping your vehicle is a major decision, so do your homework, take your time and make the best choice for your needs.

 What If You Need to Store Your Vehicle?

 Of course, another option when moving is storing your vehicle if you don’t need it right away.

 Three self-storage options exist: outdoor, covered and indoor car storage.
-Outdoor storage offers the least protection from the elements, but charges the lowest prices while indoor storage offers the most protection, but charges the highest prices.
+Outdoor storage offers the least protection from the elements, but charges the lowest price while indoor storage offers the most protection, but charges the highest price.